Bubbly Taco Salad Bowl Recipe

 However, most of us don’t have deep fryers at home.
 And if you try to just bake tortilla bowls, they come out crisp, but not puffy and bubbly.

 So today I’m going to teach you a quick trick to making crispy taco salad bowls at home, without a deep fryer!
+You get the feel of eating crunchy tacos, yet with much more vegetable goodness, and no guilt!

-Perfect Tortilla Bowls At Home
+Perfect Shells For Taco Salad At Home

 Our secret taco salad bowl recipe hack requires two quick-cooking steps…